- DISTANCE LEARNING

 The telephone number is: +44 (0)113 812 5831 and the email address is: email@example.com.

-You can make contact with the Student & Graduate Futures team by telephone or book an appointment with them online.
+You can make contact with the Beckett Careers team by booking an online appointment with them or via their social media accounts:

 Leeds Beckett Students' Union advice service offers free, independent and confidential advice and representation to students.
 Professional advisers are employed directly by the Students’ Union to represent your interests – even if you are in dispute with our University.